emmawalshdev/The-Book-bar/README.md

 7. I want to be able to edit and delete all content created on the website, for monitoring reasons.

 ### Project Scope
-Functional and content requirments were examined to define what was in and what was out of scope.
+As part of the 5 plane investigation, the project scrope was defined.
+During this process, the functional and content requirments were examined.
-For functional requirements, the problem was examined to find a best-fit solution.
+In considering the functional requirements, each problem was examined to find a best-fit solution.
-For content requirements, the following were considered: What type of content would fulfil the need (image, video, text, mixed) and whether or not adequate resources were available to produce the content.
+In considering the content requirements, the following were questioned:
+  a) What type of content would fulfil the need (image, video, text, mixed)
+  b) Whether or not adequate resources were available to produce the content.
+The following is a statement of the findings:

-In scope (features & content)
+**In scope (features & content)**

+* User login and account registration
-* user login and account registration, only with this can books and reviews be added.
+  - Only if a user is registered and logged in, can the user upload books and add reviews.

-* An admin account for the website owener, this allows the user to edit & delete all content.
-The user can also manage the book genres.
+* An admin account for the website owener
+  - Only with an 'admin' user account, can the user to edit & delete all content.
+  - This is essential for website management and maintenace.

-* A search bar, where users can search for a book by title or author name.
+* A search bar
+  - With search bar functionality, can a user find a book suitable to their needs.

-* A search by book genre functionality.
+* A search by book genre functionality. (nice to have)
+  - By adding a search by genre layer, the user experience will be improved
+  - A nice to have, not essential but to be considered if time is not an issue.

+* Full CRUD functionality.
+  - This should be present for two permission roles: 'admin' and non-admin users.
+  - The 'admin' user should have full CRUD functionality for all content.
-* Full CRUD functionality for users when dealing with the content they have created.
+  - Non-users should have full CRUD functionality for content they have created themselves.
+  - The users actions should be reflected immediately on the front-end.

-* Content will be mostly text and imagery, this data is data-focused with less emphasis on front-end development.
+* Content will be mostly text and imagery
+  - As this project is data-focused, less time will be spent on front-end development.

-* A link will be added to each new book uploaded.
-This will demonstrate how the website owner could profit from book sales.
+* A 'buy now' link will be added to each new book uploaded.

-Out of scope (features & content)
+  - This will allow the website owner to profit from book sales.

-* A star stating out of 5 for books.
-The user will only be able to upvote or downvote a book.
+* Users will be able to add books and reviews
+  - This is essential in creating a functional book recommendation service

+* A rating functionality will be added as part of each review
+  - This is essential in creating a functional book recommendation service

+**Out of scope (features & content)**

 * A sophisticated recommendation algorithm, based on books upvoted by user.
+  - Not possible within the current time-frame and due to personal skillset

 * A customised dashboard for users.
-The user will not be shown on their profile: recommendations or past reviews.
+The user will not be shown on their profile: recommendations.
+    - Not possible within the current time-frame and due to personal skillset
+    - The dashboard will include less sophisticated information such as recent contributions.

 * Video banners, striking imagery & dynamic front-end development.
+  - As this project is data-focused, less time will be spent on front-end development.

 ### Wireframes
 All wireframes were created using the software [Balsamiq](https://balsamiq.com/).
-Layouts were created following research on the five planes of UX, and before coding.\
+These layouts were created following research on the five planes of UX, and before coding.\
 \
 <strong>
 Please note, the final website layout contains slight variations to the original wireframes.
 Each of the following files contain wireframes for desktop, tablet, and mobile devices.
 </strong>

-Users - not admin
+**Users - not admin**
 * [Home](assets/images/readmeFiles/wireframes/home.png)
 * [Login](assets/images/readmeFiles/wireframes/login.png)
 * [Register](assets/images/readmeFiles/wireframes/register.png)